Service Dog Training

 Can I be specific with the sex or breed of my Service Dog?
 We try to accommodate this request as much as possible.
 The more specific the request, the longer it can take to find the right dog.

 What is the process for obtaining a dog through Operation Overwatch?
 First, you fill out an application form, and then upon receipt of that, we will set up an initial phone call so we can get a more precise idea of how we can help you.
-Then, we get the financial pieces in place, and begin looking for and then training your new best friend!
-After basic obedience and personalized tasks are mastered, then we pair you and your partner together so that you can start the rapport building, basic training and symptom mitigating training that is needed.
+Then, we begin looking for your new best friend!
+Once we find an appropriate dog, we then pair you up and begin weekly training in the next available group class.
 Upon completion of training, a certification of training, ID card, veterinarian records, Service Dog vest and equipment are issued and you take your first steps back home to your new life!

 Can you train a dog I already own?
 We certainly can after we have evaluated the dog for social and environmental stability, nerves and temperament.